apostrophecms/apostrophe-guides/README.md

 ````

 This should be identical to how you'd use your component in your templates.
 This could be `macro`, an `include`, or just plain old static html.
 The filename specified after the language will tell the module to generate a small html file that we can render inside an iframe on your documentation page.
-The iframe includes the `stylesheets`, `scripts`, and `baseCSSClass` you specified in the modules options.
+The iframe includes the `stylesheets`, `scripts`, and `demoBodyClass` you specified in the modules options.
 This is done to essentially sandbox your demo so that no guide styles or scripts pollute your example.

 An example component: